pairshaped/curlingio-docs/docs/getting-started/faq.md

 2. Often if a partial refund is made quickly after the initial payment, it's common that the curler's bank will reflect the refund as a reduced payment by subtracting the refund amount from the original payment.
 For example, a payment of $200 is made followed by a partial refund of $100 within a few days, the eventual credit card statement may show a total payment of $100 instead of both a payment of $200 and a refund of $100, resulting in the same outcome.
 Please ask them to double check the amount of initial transaction / payment.

-### Can we like to shift our season start date from July 1st?
+### Can we to shift our season start date from July 1st?

 Yes, but there are a few things to keep in mind: